Self-doubt, being special & this blog.

 Lucerne, Switzerland

 • Resilience.
 I survived a marriage breakdown.
 Unless you’ve been through it, it’s hard to explain this one.
 No-one ever grows up planning to get divorced.
-Despite my self-professed ‘smarts’ I married a pathological liar who only revealed his true self when I discovered he was seeing someone else.
-I was absolutely devastated and would have done anything to make it work because I signed up for life.
-He left me.
-Looking back, I’m lucky he did because I would have kept trying to make it work and it would have destroyed me.
+Despite my self-professed ‘smarts’ I married a pathological liar whose true self was revealed when I discovered he was seeing someone else.
+At the time I was devastated and would have done anything to make it work – because I’d signed up for life.
+He left me and was spotted out with his girlfriend almost immediately.
+In coming weeks I was rung by his boss (he was apparently in trouble at work), and even the Police (this one involved performance-enhancing drugs).
+Looking back, I’m grateful he left because staying with him would have destroyed me.
 Through my grief, I learned how resilient and strong I really am.
 And I am so, so, so much better off and happier now.

 • My blended family.
 I’m really proud of my blended family and how it works.
 My partner and I have a daughter together and he has a son from his first marriage.
 I have known my step-son since he was born and he has been part of my own family since he was 2.
 His mother, my partner and I are friends and committed to co-parenting.
-We even had a combined family dinner at our place recently in honour of his soccer final.
+We had a combined family dinner at our place recently in honour of his soccer final.
 Our daughter knows only this family life and simply accepts that families are a mix of people and relationships.
-My extended family embraces my step-son as part of their own and our daughter regularly includes her brother’s Mum in her family drawings.
+My own family embraces my step-son as part of theirs too, and our daughter regularly includes her brother’s Mum in her family drawings.
 We make it work and it’s one of my proudest achievements.

 ewan-heaton-lookout